-Combining two or more areas of study, interdisciplinary studies programs give undergraduate or graduate students more flexibility in choosing their coursework.
-If you know exactly what you want to do or want to explore how your different interests connect, you may find pursuing an interdisciplinary studies degree is the best way to meet your personal and professional goals.
-And because interdisciplinary studies are structured in a similar way to how we work in the real world, these university degree programs can set you up for success in a variety of career paths.
+Combining two or more areas of study, interdisciplinary programs give undergraduate or graduate students more flexibility in choosing their coursework.
+If you know exactly what you want to do or want to explore how your different interests connect, you may find pursuing an interdisciplinary degree program is the best way to meet your personal and professional goals.
+And because these programs are structured similarly to how we work in the real world, this versatile degree can set you up for success in a variety of career paths.

 Some colleges, like Auburn University at Montgomery, allow students to design a major themselves with the help of an advisor.
-This allows you to tailor your coursework even if your school does not offer an interdisciplinary studies degree path that matches your goals and interests.
+This allows you to tailor your coursework even if your school does not offer a degree program that matches your goals and interests.
 Most programs still have a core curriculum that you must complete in order to graduate, in addition to major-specific electives.

 There are numerous paths you can pursue with an interdisciplinary studies degree.
-For example, the University of Central Florida offers 7,000 possible combinations with its interdisciplinary studies program, and the school requires students to study three complementary disciplines.
+For example, the University of Central Florida offers 7,000 possible degree combinations, and the school requires students to study three complementary disciplines.

 International business: combines business fundamentals with a deep understanding of economic, political, social, and cultural issues around the world.
 You may also learn a second language, take geography classes, and improve communication skills.
 An international business major or focus combines: